 Noble causes indeed, but can logic offer any illumination in such a broad arena?
-What I can say for now is found in my new book "Logic in Games".
+What I can say for now is found in my new book Logic in Games.
 It covers two major lines of research, that have been developing over the past decades.

 The first line is logic of games, being the study of the structure of games and everything that happens before, during and after their play by rational agents.
-This line may be considered a joint offspring of logic, game theory, and modern computer science in its interactive-systems mode.
-Logic of games is now engendering a joint research program that might called 'Theory of Play', where we analyze the reasoning of players in games and related social scenarios - and sometimes, more ambitiously, try to design new games that implement desirable forms of social interaction.
+There is a lot of intricate reasoning involved in plotting one's course in games, including the effects of one's actions, beliefs, preferences, and thinking about the kind of opponent (or fellow player) one is engaging with.
+This reasoning shows logical patterns that can be studied by the tools I have outlined in the above, including fixed-point laws for social equilibria where all players do the best they can.
+This line of research may be considered a joint offspring of logic, game theory, and modern computer science in its interactive-systems mode.
+Logic of games is now engendering a joint research program that might called 'Theory of Play', where we analyse the reasoning of players in games and related social scenarios - and sometimes, more ambitiously, try to design new games that implement desirable forms of social interaction.